Selective Reviews of Bandit Problems in AI via a Statistical View: Concentration Inequalities

-which need no assumption for \textit{densities}, but a few \textit{moment conditions}.
-Addressing this question is essential because in practical scenarios, we often deal with finite samples drawn from distributions that may exhibit significant deviations from normality.
+requiring no assumptions about {{densities}} but relying instead on a few {{moment conditions}}.
+Addressing this question is essential because practical scenarios often involve finite samples drawn from distributions that may exhibit significant deviations from~normality.